Long Range Desert Group: Weapons

 The patrol vehicles were initially armed with 11 Lewis machine guns, four Boys anti-tank rifles and a Bofors 37 mm anti-tank gun distributed amongst their vehicles.
 By December 1940, the vehicle armaments had been improved and 'T' Patrol, for example, had five .303 Vickers Medium Mk.
 I machine guns, five Lewis guns, four Boys anti-tank guns and the Bofors 37 mm.
 Another Vickers gun used was the heavy Vickers .50 machine gun, which would be mounted at the rear of the vehicle.
 All of the unit's vehicles were armed with at least one gun; each vehicle was fitted with six to eight gun mountings, but normally only two or three of them would be in use.

-A member of a Long Range Desert Group (LRDG) patrol poses with a Vickers K machine gun on a Chevrolet 30-cwt truck, May 1942.
+A member of a LRDG patrol poses with a Vickers K machine gun on a Chevrolet 30-cwt truck, May 1942.

 Supplementing their army-supplied weapons, the LRDG was equipped with surplus Royal Air Force (RAF) aircraft guns, which were acquired for their high rate of fire.
 The most widely used of these was the Vickers K machine gun, which was sometimes used mounted in pairs.
 From mid-1941 the LRDG acquired .303 Browning Mk II's from RAF stocks, also mounted in pairs, with a combined rate of fire of 2,400 rounds per minute.
 When new vehicles were issued in March 1942, several were converted to carry captured dual-purpose 20 mm Breda Model 35s, which replaced the Bofors 37 mm, and each half-patrol was equipped with one Breda "Gun truck".
 In September 1942 the .50 Browning AN/M2 heavy machine gun began to replace both calibres of the Vickers machine guns and the Boys anti-tank rifle.

 The men of the LRDG carried the standard British Second World War small arms, the Lee–Enfield No.1 Mk III* being the primary rifle.
-Other small arms carried were Thompson submachine guns and .38 Enfield, Webley & Scott or .45 Colt 1911A1 pistols.
+(Note: Although some references refer to the No. 4 Mk I rifle, it was not introduced into service until the spring of 1942 and was rarely, if ever, used by the LRDG in the desert.)
+Other small arms carried were Thompson submachine guns and .38 Enfield, Webley & Scott revolvers or .45 Colt 1911A1 automatic pistols.
 Several types of hand grenade were used: the Mills bomb, the No. 68 Anti-tank and the No. 69.
 Each truck was outfitted with a Lee–Enfield EY rifle attachment with a discharger cup able to fire the No. 36M Mills rifle grenade.
 The LRDG also laid land mines, the most common being the Mk 2 mine.
-Other explosives included the Lewes bombs, a custom made weapon using Nobel 808 used to destroy aircraft and other targets, and sticky bombs used to destroy enemy vehicles.
+Other explosives included the Lewes bombs, a field produced weapon using Plastic explosive, diesel and thermite to create an incendiary device used to destroy aircraft and other targets, and sticky bombs used to destroy enemy vehicles.

 Captured German and Italian small arms were utilised including the Beretta M 1934, Luger P08 and Walther P38 pistols.
 The German MP40 submachine gun and MG34, MG42 along with Italian Breda M37 and Breda M38 machine guns were all used.